h21k/ML4TR/README.md

 # ML4TR
-Machine Learning 4 Trial Registries
+Machine Learning 4 Trial Registries - Repo update on paper release

 This repository lists the Jupyter Notebooks used on Google Colab for the following article in The Journal of